CipherSanctum/email_signup_app/README.md

-# Email sign up app for Django 2.x
+# Email sign up app / list for Django 2.x

 ### PROGRAM CREATED BY:
 Kevin / DiscoMushroom from PwnSauceDesigns.com

 ### PURPOSE:
-To bypass companies who want to censor your ability to send to your email lists for whatever reason.
+Big companies have proven their ability to censor people based on their beliefs, including email list building companies.
+I created this program to cut out the middleman.
+Whether their beliefs are good are bad is not the point, and are also subjective.
+The point is that freedom of speech should be respected.

 ### FUTURE VERSIONS:
-I will add the ability to have multiple EmailList's, and the ability to send pretty html emails.
+I will add the ability to have multiple EmailList model's, and the ability to send pretty html emails.

 ### LICENSE:
 MIT License: https://choosealicense.com/licenses/mit/

 ### INSTRUCTIONS:
-For the latest version go to the blog for this at the following, or read below. https://www.PwnSauceDesigns.com/blog/2018/8/15/beat-big-tech-censorship-by-making-your-own-email-list-cms/
+For the latest version go to the blog for this at the following, or read below *(but I will update here too)*: https://www.PwnSauceDesigns.com/blog/2018/8/15/beat-big-tech-censorship-by-making-your-own-email-list-cms/

 1. Have your own VPS setup and running Django 2.x, and Python 3.x.
 It works on Django 2.0.5 and 2.1, but there are really not